EFTEC/snowflake-mysql/README.md

 # snowflake-mysql
 ![snowflake.jpg](snowflake.jpg)

-using twitter snowflake on mysql function. it's create global auto increment table to provide database level id generator.
+Using twitter snowflake on mysql function. it's create global auto increment table to provide database level id generator.

 ***notice: the generator function used mysql `REPLACE INTO` statement, so you can't be use `AUTO_INCREMENT` on other tables.***

+It is based on [https://github.com/yejianfei/snowflake-mysql](https://github.com/yejianfei/snowflake-mysql)

 ## Considerations.